DOI-USGS/sfrmaker/README.md

           - boundaryclipsrouting.txt (for segments intersecting model boundary)
           - 'NHD_intersect_edited.shp'

+Look at boundary_manualfix_issues.txt output file and find COMIDs that leave and reenter the domain.
+Fix them in Flowlines (from input file) and in river_explode.py.

 ##### 6) run RouteStreamNetwork.py
 (note: this may take hours to run with large models/dense stream networks)